rootsroy/horiseon-page/README.md

 GIVEN a webpage meets accessibility standards

 - [x] WHEN I view the source code, THEN I find semantic HTML elements
 - [x] WHEN I view the structure of the HTML elements, THEN I find that the elements follow a logical structure independent of styling and positioning
 - [x] WHEN I view the image elements, THEN I find accessible alt attributes
 - [x] WHEN I view the heading attributes, THEN they fall in sequential order
 - [x] WHEN I view the title element, THEN I find a concise, descriptive title

+Extra:

+- [x] WHEN I tap on a nav link, THEN I see the corresponding section

 ## Semantic HTML Implementation